derbuihan/grub2-starter-os/README.md

 # MyOS

-This is a sample project for an operating system booting from Grub2.
+This is a sample project for building an operating system that boots from Grub2.

 # Setup

-This project is developed on Ubuntu 22.04.
+This project is developed using Ubuntu 22.04.

 ## Install Cross Compiler

-Run the following commands to install the cross compiler.
-You should rewrite gcc and binutils to the latest version.
+To install the cross compiler, execute the following commands.
+Please be sure to update gcc and binutils to the latest version.

 ```bash
 # Install dependencies